 Recipes using Dirty Style:

-The Good/Bad Bagels
+The Good/Bad Bagel seasonings

 These are really ready-to-eat meal toppers.
-We roast the sesame seeds so they're nice and nutty and you really can't go wrong... or almost can't go wrong.
+We use toasted sesame seeds so they're nice and nutty and you really can't go wrong... or almost can't go wrong.
 Just sprinkle on anything that needs a salty, savoury flavour and some crunch.
 Beware of oven-baking too long as sesame can burn.
 But a lot of people do make Everything Bagels very successfully with it, too.
 We particularly love to just sprinkle The Good & The Bad Bagel on Avocado toast, eggs, potato wedges, soups..
 The options are endless.

 Recipes using The Good/Bad Bagel seasonings: